jjlin526/AWS-Services/Supporting-AWS-Infrastructure.md

 * Business hours email access to support engineers
 * Limited to 1 primary contact (file support requests)
 * Starts at $29 per month (tied to AWS usage)

+### AWS Business Support

+* Includes all features of Developer Support
+* Full set of Trusted Advisor checks (quite a bit beyond the 7 Core Checks provided with Basic or Developer Support)
+* 24 x 7 phone, email and chat access to support engineers
+* Unlimited contacts (not just limited to root user; allows all resources to have access to support center and file support requests)
+* Provides third-party software support (want help in deploying third party piece of software to AWS)
+* Starts $100 per month (tied to AWS usage; more AWS usage results in more payment)

+*